akuznets0v/mturk-lean-external-question/README.md

 # mturk-lean-external-question
-A lean, mean, very quickly deployable ExternalQuestion for Amazon Mechanical Turk.
-MTurk HITs simplified to a hosted static file.
+A lean, mean, very quickly deployable ExternalQuestion template for Amazon Mechanical Turk.
+Specifically useful as it requires nothing beyond static files.

 # Overview
 Using an ExternalQuestion is the easiest way to get MTurk workers to work on an arbitrary microtask and gives a requester the freedom to define their interface as they wish.